 The Confession Killer

-This five-part series makes for a baffling watch.
+This five-part series The Confession Killer makes for a baffling watch.
 Henry Lee Lucas confessed to killing more than 600 people and could recount the grisly details of all of them.
 But journalists soon wondered if he actually did kill them all – what do you think?
 Watch now.

 Making a Murderer

-The true crime doc which started it all, Making A Murderer looked at the life of Steven Avery, a man who was wrongly convicted of one crime, only to find himself wrapped up in another, more serious.
+The true crime doc that started it all, Making A Murderer looked at the life of Steven Avery, a man who was wrongly convicted of one crime, only to find himself wrapped up in another, more serious, investigation.
 The case is nowhere near being resolved so don’t be surprised if a third series comes fairly soon.
 Watch now.

 I Am A Killer